-Are you paying more than one mortgage, a car loan and credit card debts?
-Chances are they are at different interest rates with different terms.
-You may want to consider getting a debt consolidation loan to combine all your payments into one.
+A debt consolidation loan combines all your payments into one.
 It is important to secure an interest rate for your debt consolidation loan that is lower than your credit card or your car loan in order for the consolidation to save you money.
 You should meet with a financial consultant to find the best debt consolidation loans for your situation.

-Consider student loan debt consolidation to make repayment simpler and cheaper.
 Student loans traditionally have low interest rates anyway, but by consolidating them, you'll have only one payment and you may be able to secure a lower interest rate.
-An important point to remember is that the government will only allow you to consolidate your student loans one time.
-You should wait until the interest rates are optimal before you proceed with the consolidation.
-Once you consolidate, the single payment, lower interest rate and the new term will mean lower monthly payments and money saved.
+An important point to remember is that the government only allows you to consolidate your student loans one time.
+You should wait until the interest rates are rock bottom before you proceed with the consolidation.
+Once you consolidate, the single payment, lower interest rate, and the new term will mean lower monthly payments and money saved.

 You can actually use a bad credit loan to improve your credit.
 It may seem odd that you can improve your credit by taking on new creditors, but it's true.
-If you take out a bad credit loan and you are consistent in making your payments, you'll soon see your FICO score rise.
-The key is to be diligent in making your payments on time and eventually you'll improve your credit.
-Bad credit loans, although sometimes expensive, are worthwhile if you use them as a tool to improve your financial standing.
+If you take out a bad credit loan and are consistent in making payments, you will see your FICO score rise.
+The key is to be diligent in making your payments.
+Eventually you'll improve your credit.
+Bad credit loans, although sometimes expensive, can be turned into a benefit if you use them to show your solid repayment habits.

-Personal debt consolidation and business bill consolidation are very different.
-When a business builds debt and needs to consolidate it, there is more risk involved for the lender and adds a level of complication to business debt consolidation that doesn’t exist for individual debt consolidation.
+Consumer (personal) debt consolidation and business bill consolidation are very different.
+When a business builds debt and needs to consolidate it, there are more risks for the lender.
+This adds a level of complication to business debt consolidation that doesn’t exist for personal debt consolidation.